Voice App Basics

 Here is the official Google resource: Invocation and Discovery.

 To build a voice app for Google Assistant and Google Home, you need to create a project on the Actions on Google Console.
 For interpreting the natural language of your users' speech input, you can use different kinds of integrations.
-Most developers use Dialogflow (formerly API.AI) for the language model.
+Most developers use Dialogflow ES (formerly Dialogflow, API.AI) for the language model.

 See also: Beginner Tutorial: How to use Samsung Bixby with the Jovo Framework.